Jewelry Hallmarks: What They Mean (And What They Don't)

 Here's where it gets complicated: not every country uses the same system, and vintage pieces have been traveling the world for decades.

 A French piece might have an eagle head (18k gold) and an owl (import mark).
 An Italian piece might have a star and numeric code.
 American pieces often have no official hallmarks at all—just maker's marks and karat stamps.
-Learn more about gold hallmarks by country and platinum hallmarks to understand these regional differences.

 The rule: Don't assume one country's system applies everywhere.
 A missing date letter doesn't mean "fake"—it might mean the piece came from somewhere that doesn't use date letters.
-If you're unsure where to find hallmarks on a specific piece type, we have a guide for that too.

 Hallmarks vs. Maker's Marks vs. Brand Signatures